mongodb/docs/source/includes/backup-restore-output-fields.rst

    * - snapshotId
      - string
-     - Unique identifier of the :term:`snapshot` to restore.
+     - Unique identifier of the snapshot to restore.

    * - statusName
      - string